Simenpf/polimi_robotics_project1/instructions.md

 * `msg/`
   * `Wheel_speed_msg.msg`: File defining the structure of the custom message for wheel rpms.
 * `src/`
-  * `command_node.cpp`: A node that subscribes to encoder messages and uses this to compute linear and angular velocities, published as commands for control.
+  * `command_node.cpp`: A node that subscribes to encoder messages and uses this to compute linear and angular robot velocities, published as commands for control.
   * `control_node.cpp`: A node that subscribes to velocity commands, and computes the inverse kinematics to get the required wheel speeds.
 These wheel speeds are published.
   * `encoder_computations.h`: A set of helper functions for transforming encoder data to robot velocities.
   * `odometry_node.cpp`: A node that subscribes to encoder messages, computes the odometry and publishes this odometry.
+Also maintains the TF tree.
 * `srv/`
   * `Reset.srv`: File defining the structure of the custom service for resetting the robot odometry.
 * `CMakeLists.txt`: File containing instructions of source files and libraries needed for building the project.
 * `instructions.md`: This file, containing information about the project.
 * `package.xml`: File defining properties of the ros-package (there is only one package in the project).
 * `plotjuggler_setup_GT_comparison.xml`: A plotjuggler configuration file.
+Can be loaded into plotjuggler to visualize the odometry results.
-Can be loaded into plotjuggler to visualize the project results.
+* `plotjuggler_setup_rpm_comparison.xml`: A plotjuggler configuration file.
+Can be loaded into plotjuggler to visualize the control results.

 # ROS Parameters Name and Meaning
 ## The parameters of the robot hardware: